MiG-31E Fighter – Mach 2.83

 MiG-23 Flogger – Mach 2.35

-Flight speeds of up to Mach 2.35 make the MiG-23 (NATO code name: Flogger) one of the world's fastest military aircraft.
-Over 5,000 aircraft were delivered to various export customers across the world.
+Flight speeds of up to Mach 2.35 make the MiG-23 (Nato code name: Flogger) one of the world’s fastest military aircraft.
+More than 5,000 aircraft were delivered to various export customers across the world.

 The MiG-23 is powered by Tumansky R-29B turbojet engine developing a thrust of 8,000kgf (78.4kN).
 The thrust with afterburning reaches 11,500kgf (112.8kN).